Tax Status of Graduate Student Awards

 Should a student have a question about his/her Federal Income Tax status, please refer to IRS publications 520, "Scholarships and Fellowships," and pages 12-18 of Publication 901, "U.S. Tax Treaties."
 Information regarding these publications may be found at www.irs.gov.

 Note: These rules do not necessarily apply to foreign students.

 For tax purposes, citizens and permanent residents are considered residents but foreign students may be residents or non-residents.
 Information on residency status can be found in IRS publication 519.
 Some foreign students may benefit from specific tax treaties between the U.S. and their countries.
 Information on tax treaties is contained in IRS publication 901.
 The Office of International Education (OIE) sponsors seminars every spring on these tax issues.
 For more information on these seminars contact OIE; for more information on specific taxation questions, visit www.irs.gov.

 According to the regulations of the Pennsylvania Individual Income Tax Act, fellowship awards and stipends are taxable compensation for service if the recipient is required to apply his skill and training to advance research, creative work, or some other project or activity, unless he or she can show that the recipient is a candidate for a degree and the same activities are required of all degree candidates for that degree as a condition to receiving the degree.

 As long as the services rendered by a graduate student are a standard part of the degree requirements for students in a program, no tax must be paid or withheld.
-At Carnegie Mellon, where graduate students are required to render services, those requirements are generally a standard part of the degree program for all students similarly situated; as long as departments document this fact, the university will not withhold Pennsylvania Individual Income Tax from monthly checks.
+At Carnegie Mellon, where graduate students are required to render services, those requirements are generally a standard part of the degree program for all students similarly situated; as long as departments document this fact, the university will not withhold Pennsylvania Individual Income Tax from semi-monthly checks.